 The Science of Snow

-Snow science is fascinating and beautiful.
 Snow is made up of tiny ice crystals.
-Forming way up in the clouds, each flake comprises a unique symmetrical beauty that makes its way down to Earth.
+Forming way up in the clouds, each flake has its own unique symmetrical beauty that makes its way down to Earth.
+It’s really pretty amazing when you stop to think about it!

-You can find out what is inside snow besides water by doing these simple snow science investigations.
+You can find out what is inside snow (besides water) by doing these simple snow science investigations.
 Seeing the symmetrical, six-pointed crystalline structure of an actual snowflake can be a little tricky.
-Even if you catch a pristine snowflake it may melt from your breath as you lean in to take a closer look.
+Even if you catch a pristine snowflake, it may melt from your breath as you lean in to take a closer look.
 It is not impossible, however.
 A really simple way to see a snowflake up close is to take some black paper or fabric outside on a day when there is a light, fluffy snow falling.
 Catch snowflakes by holding the paper or fabric flat.
 Bring a magnifying glass to see them up close.

 Snow and ice take different forms, like frost and slush.
 You can create an ice structure that is rarely seen in nature, the ice spike, by doing this ice science investigation.

-Technology and the Study of Snow
+Technology and the Science of Snow

 Engineering Snowflake Structures

 Have kids put on their engineering design hats and challenge them to design and build a symmetrical, six-pointed snowflake.
-Craft sticks, cotton swabs, pipe cleaners and other craft supplies are perfect for this.
+Craft sticks, cotton swabs, pipe cleaners, and other craft supplies are perfect for this.
 If they can build one on a flat surface, extend the challenge to building a snowflake in three dimensions!

 Snowflake Math